 I am a member of the Lincoln Center Directors Lab, Chicago Directors Lab, Tarragon Playwright's Unit, Playwrights Guild of Canada, ACTRA, CAEA, an Associate Member of the SDC and been a resident artist at Robert Wilson's Watermill Center in the Hamptons.

-I've spent the last several years working at Theatre Under the Stars in Houston in various roles - from directing, acting as Artistic Assistant, Head of Acting at the Humphreys School of Musical Theatre, and in the Education and Community Engagement Department.
+I've spent the last eight years working at Theatre Under the Stars in Houston in various roles - from directing, Artistic Assistant, Head of Acting at the Humphreys School of Musical Theatre, and in the Education and Community Engagement Department.

 I am the Founding and former Artistic Director of Eclipse Theatre Company, am currently the Co-Artistic Director of the Directors Lab North, and a founding member of the World Wide Lab, an international directors collective based out of New York.
 I've been nominated for a Dora Award, the John Hirsch Directing Prize, Tom Hendry Awards, Broadwayworld Awards, a finalist for the 2015 and 2018 Charles Abbott Directing Fellowship and an Honorable Mention for the Herman Voaden National Playwriting Prize.

 So have fun and explore my website.
 I welcome any and all feedback...as long as it's positive, productive and funny!

 "I regard the theatre as the greatest of all artforms, the most immediate way in which a human being can share with another what it's like to be a human being."